 Bishop Dwenger is dedicated to ensuring students not only learn but retain essential information and skills.
-To monitor students, learning and retention over time, students will be given comprehensive final exams each semester.
+To monitor students' learning and retention over time, students will be given comprehensive final exams each semester.
 Exams will cover important knowledge and skills attained throughout the semester.
 Final exams should adequately represent each unit covered with questions at all levels of learning.
 Exam grades will be shown on the student report card.
 Semester grades will be calculated at 45% per quarter and 10% for the final exam.
-Exceptions may be made in AP and Dual Credit classes based on requirements of the College Board or the issuing university.
+Exceptions may be made in second semester AP courses and all Dual Credit classes based on requirements of the College Board or the issuing university.